If you are fond of outdoor activities such as hunting, hiking, bird watching, long-range shooting, binoculars will come in handy for you.

 Pros:

-• 2.25 times the image size due to large 18mm eyepiece, comparatively with other 12mm eyepiece binoculars;
+• 2.25 times the image size due to the large 18mm eyepiece, comparatively with other 12mm eyepiece binoculars

 Cons:

-• Hinge between two parts together holds worse after some exploitation.
+• The hinge between the two parts together holds worse after some exploitation

 Carson 3D Series High Definition Waterproof Binoculars